ellacharmed/machine-learning-zoomcamp/08-deep-learning/install.md

 date: 2023 Nov 12

+This installation guide is specific to the use case as in the pre-requisites.
+I'm not sure if it is similar for Mac/Linux native OSes or Other WSL2 Distros.
+Let me know either way if it does help.

+Also, welcome to edit and make corrections directly (via PRs) or let me know via Slack.

 ## pre-requisites
 - wsl2 on Windows 10 19044 or higher
 - Nvidia Pascal GPU, current driver 546.01